aarikpokras/aarikos/README.md

 Warning
 -------
 There are a *lot* of bugs!
 I would be glad to fix them, but I don't know about some of them!
-Report them [here](https://github.com/aarikpokras/aarikos/issues).
+Report them at the [Issues Page](https://github.com/aarikpokras/aarikos/issues).